ijgnd/anki__pdf_viewer_with_pdfjs/src/config.md

 The underlying toolkit that Anki uses bundles a pdf viewer since around Anki 2.1.35 (well after the first version of my add-on was released).
 The problem with this bundled pdf viewer is that - unless you are on the latest anki builds with pyqt6 - a pdf is always opened on page 1.
 In this viewer there's also no night mode support.
 It's faster though.
 If you want to use it change the setting `"use pdfjs to show pdfs in Anki 2.1.50+ (with pyqt6)"` to `false`.

+`"dialog move besides current window"` can be `"left"` or `"right"` or `false`.
+If it's `"left"` or `"right"` the add-on tries to move the pdf window to the side so that the pdf window does not cover the source window.

 &nbsp;
 &nbsp;
 &nbsp;